AMYOTROPHIC LATERAL SCLEROSIS

 Small Muscle fibers: Atrophic, Angular & Grouped

-Grouped atrophy: Features in ALS
+Grouped muscle fiber atrophy: Features in ALS

 Muscle fibers in regions of grouped atrophy